-you wouldn’t think those two voices would work together. but they really do. and travis is in there too for a hot minute during the instrumental break, clapping and cheering along with me and natalie and jo (his celebratory cheer is hilarious).
+You wouldn’t think those two voices would work together, but they do.
+And Travis is in there too for a hot minute during the instrumental break, clapping and cheering along with me and Natalie and Jo (his celebratory cheer is hilarious).

-these are great songs. i’m really glad i got to be a part of capturing them and their beating hearts.
+I’m really glad I got to be a part of capturing these songs and their beating hearts.